hyperledger-solang/solang/docs/language/using.rst

 Then, bind the function to the operator using the syntax ``using {function-name as operator} for user-type global;``.
 Operators can only be defined with ``global`` set.
 Note that the ``-`` operator is used for two operators: subtract and negate.
-In order to override the negate operator, the function must have a single parameter since negate is an unary operator, and subtract must have two parameters.
+In order to bind the unary negate operator, the function must have a single parameter.
+For the subtract operator two parameters are required.

 .. include:: ../examples/user_defined_operators.sol
    :code: solidity